taooceros/MATH-542-HW/HW1/HW1.typ

   ]

 #theorem(
-  name: "Second Isomorphism Theorem for Modules",
+  "Second Isomorphism Theorem for Modules",
 )[
     let A and B be submodules of M. Then $(A+B)/B cong A/(A sect B)$ ]

-#proof[
+#solution[
     Construct a map $psi : A -> (A+B)/B$ by composing map from $phi: A-> A+B$ as a natural map and the canonical projection.